sourcegraph/handbook/content/marketing/demand-gen/adam-readme.md

 ### What I find enjoyable at work

--Spending time working with teammates, accomplishing something as a team feels amazing.
+-Spending time working with teammates.
 -When I figure out something hard techincally.
 -When I am able to sit down and focus on a problem.
 -Learning about what people are focused on, understanding the context and story behind the numbers I get to pull.